Gated, prohibited, curbed.

 1) Get a Professional Selling Account

 If you’re on the free plan, you’ll need to buy or upgrade to a Professional Selling plan.
-It costs $39.99 a month but also Amazon takes less of a commission from your proceeds.
+It costs $39.99 a month but it also means Amazon takes less of a commission from your proceeds.

 Hence, in addition to letting you sell in restricted categories, getting this plan will actually save you money over the long term.